hipe/tmx/zerk/doc/issues/055-didactics-and-ouroboros.md

 system to recurse but not have to re-architect our code; and as an experiment of course.

+## connection to history

-it's worth mentioning this is a throwback to [#br-098] "ouroboros".
+it's worth mentioning that this is a throwback to a much older idea called "ouroboros". in fact we have spliced this new content into the ancient document about the same, whose original content now follows: